“Do any of you feel pain anywhere?”

 It was during my years of depression that made me ponder on big questions about life and be much of a young philosopher, though I didn’t feel a great connection to all the famous philosophers before me.
 Most of all, I didn’t feel a great connection to humans, and to this day I still feel alienated.
 I’m a natural analyst and I see patterns and answers like others don’t.
 My curse has always been that I think too much, but my gift and savior is that I can disassemble and put things together and still see the beauty of it.
 Much the reason why I decided to not leave this place too soon.

 I’ve later gone back to researching about all the different religions in the world and got very fond and accepting of their place among people.
 The common thread is always: what the Ego can’t make sense of is a direct threat and should be depressed.
-Even though I may think different in most cases, I respect whatever thinking makes other people happy – unless it’s hurting them or someone else.
+Even though I may think differently in most cases, I respect whatever thinking makes other people happy – unless it’s hurting them or someone else.

 ◇ ◇ ◇ ◇ ◇